Sunday, February 28, 2010

 Photo credit to Carlito Bismark

-If you look closely, you will notice that the water remains pristine-clear despite the ten of us wading around.
+If you look closely, you will notice that the water remains pristine-clear despite the ten of us wading through around.
 The sands are pure coral fragments that do not muddle the water.

 The island is quite small but there's more room to explore around.
 The beachfront is wide and the bathing area extends wide into the sea to wade through.
-Here, you can go snorkeling, scuba diving and watch those colorful tropical fishes and fauna, picnic, camping with bonfire or simply have an overnight stay under the stars and bare moonlight.
+Here, you can go snorkeling, scuba diving and watch those colorful tropical fishes and fauna, picnic, camping with a bonfire, or simply have an overnight stay under the stars and bare moonlight.

 HOW TO GET TO DIGYO ISLAND

-Going to Digyo island means you have to know first how to go to Inopacan
+Going to Digyo Island means you have to know first how to go to Inopacan

-1. A trip to and back from Digyo Island is very tiring.
+• A trip to and back from Digyo Island is very tiring.
 It would take you almost half day to reach the island if you came from a distant place in Leyte, particularly those who came from Tacloban, Ormoc, or Maasin (much more if you came from outside Leyte).

 Photo credit to Carlito Bismark